timescale/docs/migrate/live-migration/index.md

 1. Prepare and create replication slot in source database.
 2. Copy schema from source to target, optionally enabling hypertables.
-3. Copy data from source to target while capturing changes.
+3. Copy data from source to target while capturing ongoing changes from source.
-4. Apply captured changes from source to target.
+4. Apply captured ongoing changes to target.

 Live migration works well when:
 - Large, busy tables have primary keys, or don't have many `UPDATE` or